CoderDojoTC/micropython/docs/kits/maker-pi-rp2040/11-ping-lab.md

 The Grove sensors on our Maker Pi RP2040 only supply 3.3 volts.
 So the standard very popular low cost HC-SR04 will not work, since it requires 5 volts of power.
 We have two options.
 One is to get a separate 5V power source, but the other is to purchase the new HC-SR04**P** (for Pico?) sensor that will work with our 3.3 volt power on our Grove connector.

-Using the Grove 4 connection wire the HC-SP04P sensor with the trigger on GPIO-16 and the echo on GPIO-17
+Using the Grove 4 connection wire the HC-SP04P sensor with the trigger on GPIO-16 (White cable) and the echo on GPIO-17 (Yellow cable),  VCC (Red cable), and GND (Black cable)

 ![Ultrasonic Sensor](../../img/HC-SP04P_Grove.jpg)